pedrolopes951/Jewels/Readme.txt

 - SDL2_ttf for text rendering.
 - SDL2_image for image loading.

-## Installation
+## Installation Compilation
 This project was built using Visual Studio IDE for the x86 Windows platform.
-To compile, open the provided solution file in Visual Studio and build the solution.
-Ensure that SDL2, SDL2_ttf, and SDL2_image libraries are properly linked.

-## Compilation and Running
 The project uses C++14 standards.
 No additional external libraries were used besides SDL2, SDL2_ttf, and SDL2_image.
 After opening the solution in Visual Studio, simply build the solution to compile the project.
+Ensure that SDL2, SDL2_ttf, and SDL2_image libraries are properly linked.

+## Running

 ## Configuration
 No additional configuration is required for basic gameplay.
 Settings such as the time limit or difficulty adjustments are hardcoded and can be modified in the source code if necessary.